 What are the main assets that make up your net worth (stocks, ETFs, real estate, business, home, superannuation, etc.) and any debt that offsets part of these?

 Super (ETFs and annuity), ETFs in a conventional brokerage account, investment property equity, websites

 Did you pursue tertiary education (Uni, TAFE, post-grad etc) and if yes, what are they?

 A few certs and Diplomas, a Bachelor degree, Honours degree, Masters degree and aviation vocational qualifications.
-Think ‘engineering, pilot and space’ stuff
+Think ‘project management, aerospace, systems, engineering, pilot and space’ stuff

 What is your current job?

 Can’t disclose due to work contract – but you can probably figure it out if you get creative looking at the AFAP pilot award, pilot job openings advertised online and maybe if you get creative looking at my saving rates and spending.

 How has your income performed over time.
 What was the starting salary of your first job, how did you grow your income (and what you did to make it grow), and where are you now?

 First job in a shop $10 per hour, Have worked over 20 different jobs (many simultaneously) My total take home Income has grown by (at best guess) between 10-20% every year since I was 16

 Would you recommend people to pursue the same career path?
 Would you choose a different job if you could go back?